SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/microsoft-teams.md

 1. (Optional) **Custom Headers**, enter up to five comma separated key-value pairs.
 1. (Optional) Customize the alert and resolution payloads to include just the information you need.
    One helpful tool to preview changes is [Microsoft's Adaptive Card Designer](https://adaptivecards.io/designer/).
 The best way to use the tool is to copy the contents of the `"content"` field (including the enclosing curly braces) from the below default payload and work from there.
 1. The following JSON is the default **Alert Payload**, which you can customize as needed.
-For details on variables you can use as parameters within your JSON object, see [Webhook Payload Variables](set-up-webhook-connections.md).
+For details on variables you can use as parameters within your JSON object, see [Configure Webhook payload variables](/docs/alerts/webhook-connections/set-up-webhook-connections/#configure-webhook-payload-variables).
     ```json
     {
       "type": "message",